Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema has 100% coverage with clear descriptions for both parameters.
-The description adds no extra meaning beyond what is already in the schema, so baseline score of 3 is appropriate.
+Schema coverage is 100% (both parameters documented).
+The description does not add extra meaning beyond the schema, so a baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.